Found August 26, 2013 on

 I’d love to spend some time talking about a packed pre-season game in a dome with cheerleaders and their fans wearing irrelevant jerseys.
 Because they’ve been so good for so long, save one bad year, even their dead jerseys aren’t embarrassing.
 Dwight Freeney is gone but they still wear his jersey.
 Jeff Saturday is retired, but he was well represented.
 Peyton Manning, of course.
 Edgerrin James.
 Meanwhile I saw a Tim Couch jersey on the way in.
 Took a photo for evidence as if anyone would question it.
 As for the game itself…

 Brandon Weeden stares down receivers.
 He’s going to get Jordan Cameron murdered this season.
-I’d love to know you
+I’d love to know your thoughts from TV.
+I feel like I missed a lot from being live.

 BEST OF MAXIM